tatianauklist/python_exercises/projects/README.md

 I'm a self-taught developer who learns best by building things that break, fixing them, and understanding why they broke in the first place.

 After completing Python fundamentals, I realized I was just memorizing syntax without really *getting it*.
-So I shifted to project-based learning - tackling real-world problems from scratch with no hand-holding, just documentation and determination.
+So I shifted to project-based learning - tackling real-world problems from scratch with no hand-holding, just documentation, determination and AI clarifying some topics.

 This repository documents that progression.
 Each project represents a deliberate step up in complexity and a problem I didn't quite know how to solve when I started.
 Some of the early code makes me cringe now (which means I'm learning).
 The goal isn't perfection - it's momentum, genuine understanding, and building functional software that actually works.